reincas/Lanthanide/README.md

 ## Installation

-This package is work-in-progress yet.
+**Note**: This package is work-in-progress now.
 Everything is available but has not settled to its final shape yet.
 Expect interfaces to be changed.

 To build and install the package, download the files from GitHub and run the command

 ```
 python -m pip install .